-There is a positive correlation between PSMA expression and GS.
+There is a positive correlation between PSMA expression and Gleason score (GS).
 Several preclinical studies demonstrated that high PSMA expression was significantly correlated with higher GS (14,15).
 Perner et al. used tumor samples from 450 prostate cancer patients and compared PSMA expression with different clinical parameters.
 The authors concluded that high immunohistochemical PSMA expression in primary tumor is able to predict disease outcome independently (16).
-To our knowledge there is only one, larger study with robust in vivo data yet (17).
+To our knowledge, there is only 1, larger study with robust in vivo data yet (17).
 Most of the published studies were based on tumor samples received from surgery or biopsy.

-Therefore, the aim of this study is to evaluate differences of SUV measurements in healthy prostate tissue vs. malignant prostate lesions based on a high proportion of MRI/TRUS-fusion biopsy results in a large group of untreated patients with newly diagnosed prostate carcinoma undergoing PSMA-PET/CT.
-Besides, we perform correlations for SUV measurements and clinical parameters such as GS and d'Amico scale.
+Therefore, the aim of this study was to evaluate differences of SUV measurements in healthy prostate tissue versus malignant prostate lesions based on a high proportion of MRI/transrectal ultrasound (TRUS)-fusion biopsy results in a large group of untreated patients with newly diagnosed prostate carcinoma undergoing PSMA PET/CT.
+In addition, we performed correlations for SUV measurements and clinical parameters such as GS and d'Amico scale.